jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
 .notes However, you can pass a block to accounts_table if you want to be able to change which accounts table per request.
-All of Rodauth's configuration settings accept blocks to allow more detailed control during configuration.
+All of Rodauth's configuration methods accept blocks to allow more detailed control during configuration.

 <pre class="sh_ruby" style="font-size: 32px; margin-top: 10px;"><code>plugin :rodauth do
   enable :login, :logout